About the Research Assistant Position

-RAs have access to a vast library of books, periodicals/journals and datasets through our department’s“Economic Research Information Center”.
-The Center is a member of the OCLC (Online Catalog Library Center) network giving us access to over 40,000 library collections from around the world.
+RAs have access to a vast library of books, periodicals/journals, newspapers, and datasets through our Research Library.
+As a member of the OCLC (Online Catalog Library Center) network, we have access to over 40,000 library collections from around the world.
 RAs may request books from other Federal Reserve Banks and universities and also gain access to numerous subscription-only databases.

 Culture and Values

 Our department prides itself on its collegial and supportive environment.
 RAs assist one another in developing their statistical, data and programming skills and play a central role in helping the department achieve its goals and objectives.